wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 The Kubernetes infrastructure includes the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) which can automatically scale the number of pods.

-* By default, the Horizontal Pod Autoscaler gets CPU information from the Kubernetes Metrics Server.
+* By default, the Horizontal Pod Autoscaler gets CPU and memory information from the Kubernetes Metrics Server.

 * The Wavefront Horizontal Pod Autoscaler Adapter allows you to collect additional metrics, such as memory or other information from your Kubernetes environment, and provide them to the Horizontal Pod Autoscaler.
 The Horizontal Pod Autoscaler can then use that information to scale the environment.